 a.
 Radio with APRS capability: Configure the software based on your radio’s instructions.

-5. Test your setup by transmitting and receiving APRS packets to ensure that everything is working properly.
-If you are near a station that sends APRS packets to the Internet you can look at a site like https://aprs.fi/ to see if it was received by the terrestrial network.
+- Test your setup.
+Start by receiving and decoding APRS packets.
+Then send a few APRS packets of your own to ensure that everything is working properly.
+You can check online to see if your packet reached an APRS gateway.
+Look at a site like https://aprs.fi/ to see if it was received by the terrestrial network.

 a.
 Radio and computer design: Connect your PC’s output to the radio’s input to transmit your own packets.
 A tool like a “Rigblaster” can be purchased or home brewed.